chrishooper78/resume/src/introduction.md

 permalink: index.html
 ---

-I am an acoustic consultant with over 15 years of experience in the prediction, monitoring and assessment of environmental noise and vibration.
+I am an experienced environmental professional looking to transition my career into a project development role in the renewable energy sector.
+With 15 years of professional experience in delivering projects through the UK planning system within, I bring a extensive portfolio of technical and soft skills.